 The investment rates assumed in the MTFS are included in the section on key assumptions.

-The Strategic Asset Management Plan for 2022/23 to 2025/26, builds on the work of previous years with more active asset management of the portfolio.
+The Strategic Asset Management Plan for 2026/27 to 2028/29, builds on the work of the previous plan, continuing the active asset management of the portfolio.

 The core aims and objectives of this strategy will be to achieve one or more of the following objectives: